Qqwy/NoMoreOversleeps/README.md

 * Send beep/vibrate/shock to a Pavlok
 * Call a switchboard or mobile using Twilio
+* Play a noise out of computer speakers/headphones

 This gives people the ability attempt to wake you up via whatever means they feel is necessary if you appear to be oversleeping.